IhYpGc/e621dl/README.md

 Commas should be used to separate tags and ratings, but this is not strictly enforced in current versions of **e621dl**.

-One side effect of the workaround used to search an unlimited number tags is that you may only use up to 4 meta tags `:`, negative tags `-`, operational tags `~`, or wildcard tags `*` per group, and they must be the first 4 items in the group.
+One side effect of the workaround used to search an unlimited number tags is that you may only use up to 4 meta tags `:`, negative tags `-`, operational tags `~`, or wildcard tags `*` (see API Authentication) per group, and they must be the first 4 items in the group.
 See [the e621 cheatsheet](https://e621.net/help/show/cheatsheet) for more information on these special types of tags.

 ### Search Group Keys, Values, and Descriptions